-An OALS, the site contributes to the village's rural character and street scene.
-The open space can be seen through breaks in the vegetation which surround it and the openness creates important views from Ringwell Lane, which open up suddenly on approach.
+16.9 An OALS, the site contributes to the village's rural character and street scene.
+The open space can be seen through breaks in the vegetation which surround it and the openness creates important views from Ringwell Lane , which open up suddenly on approach.
 Vegetation in the gardens to the south provides a visually pleasing backdrop to the views from Ringwell Lane.

-The PC notes Mendip DC's policy that only in exceptional circumstances should private gardens be designated as LGS.
+16.10 Mendip DC's policy is that only in exceptional circumstances should private gardens be designated as LGS.
 The two garden areas to the south of the proposed LGS are part of the site which was designated Q2 in 2002 and OALS in 2006.

-The PC believes that the whole OALS merits LGS designation, as it meets the relevant NPPF and Mendip DC criteria.
+16.11 The whole of the site previously classed as OALS merits LGS designation, as it meets the relevant NPPF and Mendip DC criteria.
 This was considered by the Planning Inspector in the Appeal ref Q3305/W/16/3167455 dated 23 May 2017 which related to planning applications on the two gardens on the site.
-The Inspector noted: 'I have also had regard to where the Framework refers to Local Green Space and the criteria for designating such areas.
+The Inspector noted:

+'I have also had regard to where the Framework refers to Local Green Space and the criteria for designating such areas.
 However, I find no significant conflict between this and the OALS designation relevant to these appeals as this area is, as set out above, of particular local significance for its beauty and tranquillity, which is one of the criteria for Local Green Space designation'.

-The PC knows that an objection has been raised by the owner of a private garden which is included in the proposed LGS.
+16.12 The PC knows that an objection has been raised by the owner of a private garden which is included in the proposed LGS.
 Should the Examiner amend the boundary of the proposed LGS so as to exclude one or both gardens, the PC would support the remainder of the site becoming a LGS.